Working With a Kansas Mesothelioma Lawyer

 Mesothelioma Settlements and Verdicts in Kansas

-- Settlement: Before a trial, both parties reach a financial agreement that pays the mesothelioma victim as compensation for the harm they have suffered.
-Mesothelioma settlements typically award around $1 Million.
+- Settlement: Before a trial, both parties reach a financial agreement that awards the mesothelioma victim compensation for the harm they have suffered.
+Mesothelioma settlements typically award around $1 million.

 - Verdict: After a trial, a jury decides if a victim’s mesothelioma was the fault of the alleged offender(s) and, if so, how much money the victim should be awarded.
-Mesothelioma verdicts award victims with $2.4 Million on average.
+Mesothelioma verdicts award victims between $5 million and 11.4 Million on average.

 Given the well-established connection between asbestos exposure and mesothelioma, many offending companies may opt to settle a mesothelioma case before it goes to trial.